Hubble-Induced Phase Transitions: Gravitational-Wave Imprint of Ricci Reheating from Lattice Simulations: Potential for detection

 where $H_{\rm max}$ is the highest inflationary scale measured at the pivot scale $k_{\rm pivot}=0.002 \text{ Mpc}^{-1}$ \cite{Planck:2018jri}, $f_{\rm pivot}$ is the corresponding frequency of the pivot scale and $n_t$ is the spectral tilt of inflationary perturbations.
 The range of frequencies that experience such amplification is limited to $f>f_{\rm ht}$, where $f_{\rm ht}$ is the frequency of the mode exiting the horizon at the end of heating.
 The typical amplitude of such contribution is negligible as compared to the HIPT signal, unless the anisotropies generated during the tachyonic phase do not achieve a large amplitude and the kination phase is long-lasting.
 This is the case that can be observed in Figure \ref{fig:GW_detectors_strain} for low kination scales, i.e. small heating efficiencies, where we have converted amplitudes into stochastic strain via the standard relation \cite{Aggarwal:2020olq}

 As Figures \ref{fig:GW_detectors_lambda}, \ref{fig:GW_detectors_hkin} and \ref{fig:GW_detectors_strain} show, the GW signal is peaked at typical frequency scales far from the reach of most ground-based and space-based detectors.
 This is a core feature of peaked violent processes taking place at high energy scales.
 Moreover, the peculiar scaling features of our scenario limit the possibility of reducing the typical frequency below the MHz threshold.
-At the present time, only experiments involving resonant cavities \cite{Gatti:2024mde, Aggarwal:2020olq, Herman:2022fau} have the potential to reach a good sensitivity in the MHz-GHz range, far below the bound imposed by $\Delta N_{\rm eff}$ at BBN.
+At the present time, high-frequency detector designs \cite{Gatti:2024mde, Aggarwal:2020olq} have the potential to reach the MHz-GHz range, but only with maximum sensitivities far above the bound imposed by $\Delta N_{\rm eff}$ at BBN.